Xovee/latex-cv/README.md

 I personally use [`garamondx`](https://www.ctan.org/pkg/garamondx), you can install this font via [`getnonfreefonts`](https://www.google.com/search?q=getnonfreefonts).

+Other fonts like Times New Roman, Roboto, Open Sans, Helvetica can be easily used via `\usepackage{some-font}`; reference: [The $\LaTeX$ Font Catalogue](https://tug.org/FontCatalogue/).

 ### BibTeX

-If you want to use `bibtex` or other similar packages, create your bibliography file `.bib` and import it into `cv.tex`, rather than manually type bibliographies.
+If you want to use `bibtex` or other similar packages, create your bibliography file `.bib` and import it into `cv.tex`.
+For myself, I manually type all of my papers (full control :satisfied:).

 ## Quick TIPs